mark-naylor/Geophysical-Math-and-Comp-Methods-Solving-ODEs-Part-1/slides/chapter_2_solving_higher_order_od_es.md

 `@script`

-The damped SHO is a standard system, commonly used in physics.
+The forced damped SHO is a standard system, commonly used in physics.

+Since this is a second order ODE, we need two boundary conditions.

 In the exercises later, you will use this model to model the response of a seismometer.